 Certain Bluesound Players now feature Apple AirPlay 2 – refer to Airplay compatible Bluesound Players for a full list of compatible products.
-Stream music, movies, podcasts, and third-party Music Apps directly to Bluesound Players.
+Now you can stream music, movies, podcasts, and third-party Music Apps directly to Bluesound Players.
 For more information, refer to Apple’s Airplay website.

 AirPlay to Compatible Bluesound Player

-- Open the Control Centre by swiping up from the bottom edge of the screen (iPhone 8 or earlier models) or swiping down from the upper-right corner (iPad, iPhone X, and later models).
+- On your iOS device, open the Control Centre by swiping up from the bottom edge of the screen (iPhone 8 or earlier models) or swiping down from the upper-right corner (iPad, iPhone X, and later models).

 - Tap the AirPlay Widget to set up AirPlay.